wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Java/Java-OpenSource-List.md

 - [Lettuce #Project#](https://github.com/lettuce-io/lettuce-core): Lettuce is a scalable thread-safe Redis client for synchronous, asynchronous and reactive usage.
 Multiple threads may share one connection if they avoid blocking and transactional operations such as BLPOP and MULTI/EXEC.

+- [Speedment #Project#](https://github.com/speedment/speedment): Speedment is an open source Java Stream ORM toolkit and runtime.
+The toolkit analyzes the metadata of an existing SQL database and automatically creates a Java representation of the data model.

 ### Mybatis

 - [Mybatis #Project#](http://www.mybatis.org/mybatis-3/zh/java-api.html): MyBatis is a first class persistence framework with support for custom SQL, stored procedures and advanced mappings.